zincsearch/zincsearch/README.md

 # Community

-- How to develop and contribute to Zinc
+- How to develop and contribute to ZincSearch

   Check the [contributing guide](./CONTRIBUTING.md) .
 Also check the [roadmap items](https://github.com/orgs/zinclabs/projects/3)